Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Results

-A compact emitting region, spatially coincident with the optical centre of the AGN, is detected for all of the sources at both 1.5 and 6 GHz, with a signal-to-noise larger or equal to 6 in all cases (see Appendix \ref{A:SEDs}).
-An exception is the 1.5 GHz image of PG1352+183, where the emission is detected at 3$\sigma_{rms}$ only (Fig.~\ref{sed:PG1352+183}).
-For the four targets not covered by LoTSS we derive upper limits from TGSS (Column (3) of Table~\ref{tab:cutouts_tab}, more comments in Sect.~\ref{lab:SEDs}).
+A compact emitting region, spatially coincident with the optical centre of the AGN, is detected for all of the sources at both 1.5 and 6 GHz, with a signal-to-noise ratio larger or equal to 6 in all cases (see Appendix \ref{tabs}).
+An exception is the 1.5 GHz image of PG1352+183, where the emission is detected at 3$\sigma_{rms}$ only (see \ref{A:SEDs}).
+For the four targets not covered by LoTSS we derive upper limits from TGSS (Col. 3 of Table~\ref{tab:cutouts_tab}, more comments in Sect.~\ref{lab:SEDs}).

 We provide a morphological classification of the sources by comparing the highest (6 GHz) frequency proprietary images and the lowest (145 MHz) frequency LoTSS one, which may be sensitive to different components.
-To do so, for single components, we fit a Gaussian within the 3$\sigma_{rms}$ contours in \texttt{CASAviewer} at both frequencies.
-A deconvolved value is given by \texttt{gaussfit}, to which an uncertainty is already associated by the algorithm.
-If the source is found to be resolved, this approach provides the least instrumentally biased measurements, which is important for compact emitting regions as in the case (of the majority) of this sample.
+To do so, for individual components, we fit a Gaussian within the 3$\sigma_{rms}$ contours in \texttt{CASAviewer} at both frequencies.
+A deconvolved value is given by \texttt{gaussfit}, to which the algorithm already associated uncertainty.
+If the source is found to be resolved, this approach provides the least instrumentally biased measurements, which is important for compact emitting regions, as in the case (of the majority) of this sample.

 With this approach 11/22 ($50\%$) sources are classified as unresolved at all frequencies.
-In these cases, we associate to their extension an upper limit given by the major axis of the restoring beam.
-Only one source (PG1427+480), appears to be unresolved at L (1.5 GHz) and C band (6 GHz) but shows extensions at 150 MHz, thus we overall classify it as resolved (Fig.~\ref{fig:Pg1427+480bis}).
-Moreover, at a distance $\sim 1.4'$ in the north-east direction of PG1427+480 some very faint extended emission is detected in the LoTSS image.
-In Fig.~\ref{fig:Pg1427+480bis} we plot in green the contours of the low resolution LoTSS image ($20\times20''$) where the detection of such feature reaches 9$\sigma_{rms}$.
-There is no clear morphological connection with the target nuclear emission, and overlays with the opt/IR surveys reveal some background objects in the same region.
-However, there is no clear optical/IR identification leaving open the possibility that the emission is associated with PG1427+480.
+In these cases, we associate with their extension an upper limit given by the major axis of the restoring beam.
+Only one source (PG1427+480), appears to be unresolved at 1.5 GHz (L band) and 6 GHz (C band), but shows extensions at 150 MHz, thus we classify it overall as resolved (Fig.~\ref{fig:Pg1427+480bis}).
+Moreover, at a distance $\sim 1.4'$ in the north-east direction of PG1427+480, some very faint extended emission is detected in the LoTSS image.
+In Fig.~\ref{fig:Pg1427+480bis} we plot in green the contours of the low resolution LoTSS image ($20\times20''$) where the detection of such features reaches 9$\sigma_{rms}$.
+There is no clear morphological connection with the target nuclear emission, and overlays with the optical/IR surveys reveal some background objects in the same region.
+However, there is no clear optical/IR identification, leaving open the possibility that the emission is associated with PG1427+480.